-The transport for reading and writing requests to a particular WebSphere application server instance.
-The transport provides the information needed to determine the location of the application server to which the request will be sent.
-If the Server has multiple transports defined to use the same protocol, the first one will be used.
+Specifies the transport for reading and writing requests to a particular WebSphere Application Server instance.
+The transport provides the information that is necessary to determine the location of the application server to which the request is sent.
+If the server has multiple transports that are defined to use the same protocol, the first one is used.
+Specify one or more elements for each Server.

-It is possible to configure the Server to have one non-secure transport and one that uses SSL.
-In this configuration, a match of the incoming request protocol will be performed to determine the appropriate transport to use to send the request to the application server.
+It is possible to configure the server to have one non-secure transport and one that uses SSL.
+In this configuration, a match of the incoming request protocol is performed to determine the appropriate transport to use to send the request to the application server.